 IFCO RPCs have never been linked to a food safety incident or transfer of a plant virus.

 Early in the food supply chain, plant viruses are a specific food safety concern for growers.
 Following the harvest, and along the entire supply chain, having the right people and policies in place is supported by the right food packaging material and the right supplier.
-Every delivery of clean and sanitized IFCO reusable plastic containers RPCs have been through our certified wash process that follow the same stringent standards worldwide.
+Every delivery of clean and sanitized IFCO reusable packaging containers RPCs have been through our certified wash process that follow the same stringent standards worldwide.

 At every step of the supply chain, IFCO RPCs protect fresh produce from damage and spoilage, which helps preserve the quality of the commodities.
 For logistics operators and distribution centers, maintaining the cold chain is essential.
 Here, the ventilation provided by IFCO RPCs maintains optimal product hydration and temperature, to avoid overripening, mold or fungus growth.